-(2) Professional and/or Scholarly Achievement and Activity
+(2) Professional and or Scholarly Achievement and Activity

-Clearly demonstrated evidence of professional and/or scholarly achievement and activity, including creative activity, is one of the criteria for appointment or promotion.
-Professional and/or scholarly activities may be related to the underlying discipline itself or to pedagogy.
-Such activities should provide evidence of achievement, leadership, and/or influence on the campus or beyond.
+Clearly demonstrated evidence of

+Teaching Professors are expected to engage in professional and/or scholarly achievement and activitiesy, including creative activity, is one of the criteria for appointment or promotion.
+Professional and/or scholarly activities may be related to in pedagogy and/or in the underlying discipline itself or to pedagogy.
+Such activities should provide leading to evidence of achievement, leadership, and/or influence on the campus or beyond the campus.
+Such intellectual influence may be documented by publications (either in print or electronic formats) demonstrating outstanding and externally recognized contributions to the development of pedagogy and/or theoretical or applied research in the discipline.
 Certain administrative activities (e.g., of learning centers and teaching programs) and community outreach activities are also relevant, as would be presentations of seminars or lectures at other institutions or professional societies, or participation in scholarly activities (e.g., summer seminars) designed to enhance scholarly expertise in relevant fields.
 Other records of participation in intensive programs of study - in order to be a more effective teacher and scholar, with the goal of enhancing one's teaching and scholarly responsibilities - are also relevant evidence of professional and/or scholarly activity.
+Achievement and leadership in pedagogy could include development or application of innovative methods of teaching or evaluative tools to assess the impact of teaching.
+Contributions to the advancement of professional practice or professional education, including equitable access and diversity in education, should be evaluated in this category when they present new ideas or scholarly research.
+The candidate's professional activities should be evaluated for evidence of achievement and leadership in the field and development or utilization of new approaches and techniques for the solution of professional problems, including those that specifically address the professional advancement of individuals in underrepresented groups in the candidate's field.